(Disclosure: Some of the links below may be affiliate links)

 Therefore, it is essential to be able to start with small amounts of money.
 For this, we can compare the minimums of Selma vs Inyova.

 On this side, it is easy to compare them.
 Both Selma and Inyova have a minimum investment of 2000 CHF.
-So, they are both good here.
+So, they are both excellent here.
 I still think this is slightly too high for some people.
 A limit of 1000 CHF would probably be better.
 But 2000 CHF is not a high limit either.
 And small portfolios are challenging to rebalance.

 Fees – Selma vs Inyova